pretix/pretix-docs/docs/topics/gift-cards.md

 If you want to create a gift card for test mode, check the box next to "Test mode card".
 If you want to create a gift card for the live shop, do not check that box.
 A test mode card will only work in test mode and a non-test mode card will only work when the shop is live.

- - gift card acceptance
-   - Other organizers you accept gift cards from
-   - Other organizers accepting gift cards from you :btn:Invite new organizer:

 ### Products (event level)